This Is Why You Should Be Worried About Your Pancreas

 The same goes if you've had well-controlled diabetes for a while and suddenly find it difficult to manage the disease.
 Rapid shifts in diabetes status without a clear-cut rationale may be associated with pancreatic cancer.

-Recommendation: If you have diabetes but experience a sudden change in your blood sugar levels, be sure to let your doctor know so you can rule out a more serious problem with your pancreas.
+The Remedy Rx: If you have diabetes but experience a sudden change in your blood sugar levels, be sure to let your doctor know so you can rule out a more serious problem with your pancreas.

 You've Just Unexpectedly Lost Weight